 Stígðu inn í heim af óteljandi sögum

-Burgess explores how photographers uncovered new vistas, including dark caves and catacombs, cities at night, the depths of the ocean, and the surface of the moon.
-She describes how photographers captured the world as never seen before, showing for the first time the bones of humans, the motion of animals, the cells of plants, and the structure of snowflakes.
-Burgess also delves into the early connections between photography and society that are still with us today: how photo manipulation was an issue right from the start; how the police used the telephoto lens to surveil suffragists; and how leading Black figures adapted self-portraits to assert their identity and autonomy.
+Burgess explores how photographers uncovered new vistas, including catacombs, cities at night, the depths of the ocean, and the surface of the moon.
+She describes how photographers captured the world as never seen before.
+She takes us on a tour of astonishing innovations.
+Burgess also delves into the early connections between photography and society that are still with us today: how photo manipulation was an issue right from the start; how the police used the telephoto lens to surveil suffragists; and how leading Black figures like Sojourner Truth adapted self-portraits to assert their identity and autonomy.

 Filled with fascinating tales, Flashes of Brilliance shows how the rise of a new art form transformed culture and our view of the world.